-An application will be made to the EACCME for CME accreditation of this event.
-The number of credits that you will receive corresponds to your attendance during the course.
+This course has been granted 14 CME credits by the European Board for Accreditation in Pneumology (EBAP).
+The number of credits that you will receive corresponds to your attendance during the onsite course.
 Please note that you need to sign the register of attendance each day to ensure that you receive the CME credits.

 - Small-group tutorials